nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 - A "user change" is a change initiated by a user-level operation, which is defined as a document save that passes a previous change token using `doc.putContextData(CoreSession.CHANGE_TOKEN, token)`, or that marks the save as an explicit user change using `doc.putContextData(CoreSession.USER_CHANGE, Boolean.TRUE)`.
 - The system change token is such that every modification to a document (whether done by the system or by a user) now increments a system value called the "system change token".

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-19435](https://jira.nuxeo.com/browse/NXP-19435) and [NXP-22019](https://jira.nuxeo.com/browse/NXP-22019) and [NXP-22259](https://jira.nuxeo.com/browse/NXP-22259).
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-19435](https://jira.nuxeo.com/browse/NXP-19435), [NXP-22019](https://jira.nuxeo.com/browse/NXP-22019) and [NXP-22259](https://jira.nuxeo.com/browse/NXP-22259).

-#### Document.Update operation: Improved change token detection {{since '9.3'}}
+#### Document.Update Operation: Improved Change Token Detection {{since '9.3'}}

-The {{Document.Update}} operation has been updated so that it is possible to use the change token mechanism and ignore system modifications, that were taken into account with previous releases.
+The `Document.Update` operation has been updated so that it is possible to use the change token mechanism and ignore system modifications, that were taken into account with previous releases.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22751](https://jira.nuxeo.com/browse/NXP-22751).

-#### Ability to set change token from REST API {{since '9.3'}}
+#### Ability to Set Change Token from REST API {{since '9.3'}}

-When sending an update to a document with the REST API, the JSON can now include a {{changeToken}} field (as a toplevel field), with the same value that was retrieved previously when reading the document.
+When sending an update to a document with the REST API, the JSON can now include a `changeToken` field (as a toplevel field), with the same value that was retrieved previously when reading the document.
 A 409 will then be returned if the update is in conflict server-side.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22254](https://jira.nuxeo.com/browse/NXP-22254).

 #### Retention Flag {{since '9.3'}}

-A new method has been added to the CoreSession so as to set a flag `ecm:isRetentionActive` on a document in order to specify it is in retention:
+A new method has been added to the CoreSession so as to set a flag `ecm:isRetentionActive` on a document in order to specify it is in retention: `session.setRetentionActive(doc.getRef(), true);`.
-`session.setRetentionActive(doc.getRef(), true);`

 An event `retentionActiveChanged` is sent and an entry is logged in the audit trail when the method is called.

 When a document is in retention, it can't be deleted using the delete API.
 The retention flag needs to be set to false prior to deletion.
 This can only be done by users with WriteSecurity permission.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23165](https://jira.nuxeo.com/browse/NXP-23165).

-#### Allow for the Document to Not Be Saved In The Add/Remove Facet Operations  {{since '9.3'}}
+#### Allow for the Document to Not Be Saved in the Add/Remove Facet Operations  {{since '9.3'}}

 A new parameter has been added: `save`.
 When `true`, the document is saved, else it is not (other operations in the chain should then save it).
-Notice: Default value is `true`, the document is saved by default to maintain compatibility.
+Note: Default value is `true`, the document is saved by default to maintain compatibility.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22912](https://jira.nuxeo.com/browse/NXP-22912).